edu-sharing/moodle-mod_edusharing/README.md

 ## Update note

-For changes please refer to the changelog
+For changes please refer to the changelog in this repository

 ## Documentation